DictionaryFrancis/RandomPassword/README.md

 🍜 <-- Would you like a noodles?! haha
 Follow the idea...
 <h1>This coding was developer in HTML,CSS and JS</h1>
 The main idea behind it, is using my experience that I have been studying recently and apply on this app.
-Experiences such as:
+Experiences such as:<br>
-- Organise coding in HTML
+- Organise coding in HTML<br>
-- Organise coding in CSS
+- Organise coding in CSS<br>
 - Using JavaScript which I am studying these days

             📖